JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    ```

 5. To allow the `heroku/gradle` buildpack to run properly, a `stage` task needs to be in the `build.gradle.kts` file.
-It's equivalent to the `build` task, and the corresponding alias is already included at the bottom of the file:
+   This task is equivalent to the `build` task, and the corresponding alias is already included at the bottom of the file:

    ```kotlin
    // Heroku Deployment